coredataengineers/CDE-BOOTCAMP/09_aws_cloud/03-Virtual-Private-Cloud(VPC)/01-VPC-Overview.md

 ## VPC DNS CONFIGURATIONS
 Before going into the `DNS` configurations for a VPC, lets understand the `DNS` concept itself.
 - When you access `www.google.com` on your laptop, you are essentially calling the `IP address` of the google.com application server behind the scene.
 At the end, that application is running inside a `Server`.
-- `www.google.com` is a human readable Domain address, but computer doesn't understand that.
+- `www.google.com` is a human readable Domain address that human feel comfortable to remember, compare to IP Addresses.
+Read this [small piece](https://aws.amazon.com/route53/what-is-dns/#:~:text=DNS%2C%20or%20the,called%C2%A0queries.) for more understanding.
 - When you look for `www.google.com` on the internet, a `DNS Server` will help you tranlate that `www.google.com` into the corresponding IP address of the actual `google.com` application running in the `Server`.
 - That process is called `DNS Resolution`, and the guy doing the resolution is the `DNS Server`.